 The driver sped away from me, but the company can't run from their customers' complaints.

 "I wouldn't use those guys ever again," says parent Gary Sharnbroich.

 I asked student Annika Juhlin if she would ever take the company.

 Before Inglemoor High School's senior prom last year, parents took video of their sharply dressed kids and of the limo coming to pick them up.

 "The limo comes down, it was kind of like a Hollywood entrance.
 Everyone was excited," said Gary.

 "He said he was going to pull down the driveway and pull around," Annika added.

-While one of Blessed's drivers tried to negotiate the cul-de-sac, all of the kids back at the top of the hill heard what happened next.
+While one of the drivers tried to negotiate the cul-de-sac, all of the kids back at the top of the hill heard what happened next.

 "You could hear it.
 It was a crunch, thunk sound," Annika remembers.

 Then someone took a look inside the limo and this is what they saw: A tux coat, some shoes, and lots of trash.